-Machine Learning (ML) applications have emerged as essential modeling tools for scientists, technicians, and decision makers seeking insights into complex processes, particularly those with interrelated variables, such as natural resources management.
-ML has also become more popular for practical decision making when other modeling tools are unavailable.
-Despite the widespread applicability of ML for various applications, determining the minimum ammount, granularity, and quality of data is not always straightforward.
-This publication provides an overview of the general factors that should be considered when employing ML applications with Time Series (TS) data as input.
+Artificial intelligence, specifically Machine Learning (ML) applications, have emerged as essential modeling tools for scientists, technicians, and decision-makers seeking insights into complex processes, particularly those with interrelated variables, such as natural resources management.
+ML has also become more popular for practical decision-making when other modeling tools are unavailable.
+Despite the widespread applicability of ML for various applications, determining the minimum amount, granularity, and quality of data is not always straightforward.
+This publication provides an overview of the factors that should be considered when employing ML applications with Time Series (TS) data as input.
 Although the information provided in this publication could be relevant for projects using images as input data, these require additional checks that should be performed to address data quality.
-For more details on object detection AI applications, refer to the EDIS publication AE529, Applications of Artificial Intelligence for Precision Agriculture (https://edis.ifas.ufl.edu/publication/AE529).
+For more examples of object detection AI applications, refer to the EDIS publication AE529, Applications of Artificial Intelligence for Precision Agriculture (https://edis.ifas.ufl.edu/publication/AE529).

 How much data should I collect to use ML?